seancrossettie/ASSIGNMENT-figma-101/README.md

 - Complete your issues on this project
 - Follow along in the required tutorial and create the wireframe
 - Add the link to your figma wireframe to your README file
-  - You will be able to do tis by selecting the "Share" button in the top right hand of the screen.
+  - You will be able to do this by selecting the "Share" button in the top right hand of the screen.
     - Select Anyone with the Link can View
     - Copy Link and Paste into your README